Skip to content

 That association cannot have been put there by Duesing, simply because this production was first seen three years ago; but it does show how timeless his vision of Bach's St John Passion is.
 Duesing does not ignore the religious nature of the work, but stages it in such a way that those who want to see the Passion see it; those who want to see a more universal story of suffering, life and death see it.

-It never gets sentimental, but the emotion gradually grips you more and more, culminating in the final chorus and choral, sung at full volume by the impressive Nationaal Opera en Concert Koor (the former choir of the former Nationale Reisopera, now Nederlandse Reisopera).
-In the orchestra pit, the superbly playing Baroque Acedemy of now the Netherlands Symphony Orchestra, but soon *****Orkest, led by the debutant in this capacity, Klaas Stok, who brings a load of experience as a choral conductor, however.
+Nowhere does it become sentimental, but the emotion gradually grips you more and more, culminating in the final chorus and choral, sung at full volume by the impressive Nationaal Opera en Concert Koor (the former choir of the former Nationale Reisopera, now Nederlandse Reisopera).
+In the orchestra pit, the excellently playing Baroque Acedemy of now the Netherlands Symphony Orchestra, but soon *****Orkest, led by the debutant in this capacity Klaas Stok, who brings a load of experience as a choral conductor, however.

 However, all those name changes don't matter - even director Nicolas Mansfield had to correct himself afterwards when he mouthed 'national' out of habit - these Johannes not only deserves this reprise, but is rightly included as a repertory piece by the Reisopera.
 In three years, therefore, another reprise.
 We are already looking forward to it.